rust-lang/rust/src/doc/rustc-dev-guide/src/solve/significant-changes.md

 ### Nested goals are evaluated until reaching a fixpoint

-The new implementation always evaluates goals in a loop until reachin a fixpoint.
+The new implementation always evaluates goals in a loop until reaching a fixpoint.
 The old implementation only does so in *fulfillment*, but not in *evaluation*.
 Always doing so strengthens inference and is reduces the order dependence of the trait solver.
 See [trait-system-refactor-initiative#102].